seek4science/seek/tech/releases/index.md

 Large update with many new features and improvements, in particular a new approach to handling Sample information.

   * A major reimplementation and design of our support for Samples
-    * Developed as part of our discussions within the Samples Club, which was setup specifically to overcome problems with our old BioSamples
+    * Developed as part of our discussions within the [FAIRDOM-ELIXIR Samples Club](http://fair-dom.org/communities/samplesclub/), which was setup specifically to overcome problems with our old BioSamples
     * Flexible system that allows users to design their own Sample Type standards, which are associated with an extractable spreadsheet template